 Individually, investors need to be aware of their investment risk tolerance rating, and to be aware of their (attainable) investment goals and objectives; and in the context of the outlook for 2018, we suggest that the following elements will be part of a well-managed portfolio –

 - Diversified over asset classes – and regions

 - Fully invested (to suit individuals’ circumstances); and

 - Regularly reviewed (against SMART4 investment goals);

 …and we will be looking to our investment managers to underpin these characteristics in the way they manage the funds entrusted to them on behalf of our advised clients.

 Investment advice in the context of your economic and markets outlook 2018

 Whether you are investing for near-term or longer-term goals; and whether your investments are within a superannuation/ pension environment, or outside of that structure, the experienced advisers at Continuum Financial Planners Pty Ltd are available to provide you the appropriate advice to guide you towards the best outcome, in your best interests – and at fair value.
+This economic and markets outlook 2018, shows the basis on which our investment philosophy for 2018 will be formed, at least during the first half of the year.
 To experience our mantra, that ‘We listen, we understand; and we have solutions’, call our office (on 07-34213456) to arrange a meeting with one of our advisers; or you can complete the Contact Us form.

 1 A market correction is generally understood to have occurred when the value of the market has fallen by around 8% in a relatively short period of time.